Don't have an Account? Sign up now.

 Right After World War II

-When Alex Harris arrived in the USA from Poland, the ravages of the recent war were hardening into a new cold version of mistrust and hostility.
-The optimistic, young Mr. Harris knew that travel is a great way to break the borders of distrust in the world.
-In 1955, Alex was granted special approval by the Eisenhower White House to operate the first scheduled tours to the Soviet Union.
+When Alexander Harris arrived in New York from Poland to work for an uncle, the ravages of the recent war were hardening into a new cold version of mistrust and hostility.
+In his Twenties and filled with optimism, Alexander knew that travel could be a great way to break the growing walls of distrust in the world.
+Thus, Alexander approached the Eisenhower White House and was granted unique approval to operate the first scheduled tours to the Soviet Union.

 South America in the 1950's

-Empowered by U.S. enthusiasm for the new United Nations, we headed to the 1954 UNESCO Conference in Montevideo as America’s Flying Ambassadors… 60 years of cruises and touring throughout South America have since followed that first trip.
+Empowered by American enthusiasm for the new United Nations, we headed to the 1954 UNESCO Conference in Montevideo as America’s Flying Ambassadors… more than 70 years of journeys throughout South America have since followed that first trip.

 East Africa in the 1970's

-On safari in the late ‘60’s, Alex observed that only the wealthiest of world travelers could afford the experience.
-He determined to make the thrill of safari more widely accessible and by 1973, General Tours was operating sold-out Pan Am charters to Kenya and Tanzania, the first of their kind.
+On safari in the late 1960’s, Alexander noticed that only the wealthiest could afford this life enhancing experience.
+Determined to make the thrill of Africa more widely accessible, by 1973 we were operating sold-out Pan Am charters to Kenya and Tanzania, the first of their kind.

 China and Beyond since the 1980's